Anne Hathaway Wished The Sweetest Happy Birthday To Her

 "Happy Birthday Princess (Thanks Garry)" Hathaway writes in the caption, adding the hashtags "#sweetsixteen" and "#mia4evah."
 (Garry Marshall, who directed the movie, passed away last year.
 In honor of the legendary director's death, Hathaway wrote in a post on social media, "[Garry] was thoughtful and sweet and so funny you would pee yourself a little...Garry was a Hero.")

 The accompanying video is a clip from the movie itself.
-It's Mia Thermopolis's mom, played by Caroline Goodall, trying to talk some sense into a newly minted princess.
+It's Mia Thermopolis's mum, played by Caroline Goodall, trying to talk some sense into a newly minted princess.

 "You know, most people wish for a car for their 16th birthday, not a country," Hathaway-as-Thermopolis says.
 To be fair, Thermpolis did get a rad car in the film, a Mustang that her future loverboy Michael (Robert Schwartzman) fixes at his auto shop. ("He fixes cars, he plays guitar and he can sing.
 He is so hot!")

 Happy birthday, Mia.
 There will never be another you.
-That is, until that rumored Princess Diaries 3 movie arrives.
+That is, until that rumoured Princess Diaries 3 movie arrives.

 Read These Stories Next: